Kotlin/KEEP/proposals/collection-literals.md

 }
 ```

-It was proposed to use improved overload resolution algorithm for `_.of` literal to refine already non-empty overload candidates set to avoid resolving to functions which are "too far away".
+It was proposed to use improved overload resolution algorithm for collection literals to refine already non-empty overload candidates set to avoid resolving to functions which are "too far away".

 ```kotlin
 fun foo(a: List<Int>) {} // (1)